Being Valued

 Stay up to date with the Being Valued project:

+Your Community Health and Transgender Victoria have an ongoing partnership focused on improving the health, wellbeing and safety of TGD and LGBTIQA+ people.
 With over 65 years of combined experience in community health and advocacy, we are excited to work together on Being Valued and support safer, more inclusive and gender affirming workplace cultures in Victoria.

-Stay up to date with TGV:
+Stay up to date with Transgender Victoria:

 Thank you!
 You have been added to the list!